Homemade Alfredo Sauce

 - In a medium saucepan, melt the butter over medium heat.

-- Add the minced garlic and sauté until fragrant, about 1 minute.
+- Add minced garlic and sauté for 1-2 minutes until fragrant.

 - Pour in the heavy cream and bring to a gentle simmer.